 - Landing Page

-Simply create a new ad group only targeting metal roofs, write ad copy that talks about metal roofing and finally, make sure that ad group points to a metal roofing landing page.
+Simply create a new ad group only targeting metal roofs, write effective ad copy that talks about metal roofing and finally, make sure that ad group points to a metal roofing landing page.
 Do the same for commercial work and any other specific service you offer and your site visitors will know they’re in the right place instantly after they click on your ad.
 It’s that simple!

 PPC ads pointing to your home page might only net you 3 percent in conversions.
 A properly established landing page targeting specific keywords might do triple that.